harbik/scot/book/src/intro.md

  it allows you to crunch-the-numbers with a few lines of code, in the Matlab-style.

+## Releases

+## About

+RCS is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
+It is being developed by Gerard Harbers for *Harbers Bik LLC*.

 ## Disclaimer
 The data, methods, and algorithms in the rcs library, and this book, referencing Standard Organizations such as the International Commission on Illumination (CIE), or any other Standards Organizations,